antielektron/pyscript_bootstrap_templates/README.md

 # pyscript-bootstrap-templates

-This package provides tools to write a single page Dashboard apps with python that run entirely client-side in the Browser.
+This package provides tools to write single page Dashboard apps with python that run entirely client-side in the Browser.
 To do this, it uses [pyscript](https://pyscript.net/) and builds python wrapper classes for various [bootstrap](https://getbootstrap.com/) elements.

 ![image-20230604191240295](img/demo.png)